Eastbourne Town Hall

 Eastbourne Town Hall is a municipal building in Grove Road, Eastbourne, East Sussex, England.
 The town hall, which is the meeting place of Eastbourne Borough Council, is a Grade II listed building.

 History

+Design and construction

 After significant population growth in the second half of the 19th century, particularly associated with the tourists arriving following the opening of the London, Brighton and South Coast Railway, Eastbourne became a municipal borough in 1883.
-Civic leaders decided it was necessary to procure a town hall: the site they selected had been occupied by a small local bank known as Stocks Bank.
+Civic leaders decided it was necessary to procure a town hall: the site they selected was on the edge of the town at that time and known as Stocks Bank.